-Lift Aircraft is developing the Hexa electric multicopter to be operated under FAA's Powered Ultralight rules, primarily for leisure flying.
-These rules limit empty weight to 254 pounds.
+Lift Aircraft is developing the Hexa electric multicopter to be operated under the FAA's Powered Ultralight rules, primarily for leisure flying.
+These rules limit empty weight for the aircraft to 254 pounds.
 Hexa has a maximum takeoff weight of 423 pounds.
 Powered ultralights can only operate during daylight in Class G uncontrolled airspace and do not require the operator to hold a pilot's license.
 The propulsion system consists of 18 electric motors, each with its own battery pack and driving carbon fiber propellers.

-Lift Aircraft says it has been flying the prototype for some time and is making preparations for series production.
+Lift Aircraft says it has been flying the prototype since early 2019 and making preparations for series production.
 In December 2019, it was preparing to do a limited number of customer flight demonstrations in its home city of Austin, Texas.
-Plans for a 25-city U.S. demonstration tour due to start in the first quarter of 2020 were pushed back to make time for more flight tests.
-However, the company insisted that it is "entering into production" and will have production aircraft ready for the start of the planned tour.
+Plans for a 25-city U.S. demonstration tour due to start in the first quarter of 2020 were pushed back to make time for more flight tests, and then further delayed by Covid restrictions.

 In a year-end blog published in December 2020, Chasen reported that the Lift team had completed "hundreds" of test flights during 2020.
 They also took the opportunity to introduce several design changes to the landing gear and floats, as well as the means to fold the airframe for easy storage.

 During the Vertical Flight Society's Forum 77 event in early May 2021, Chasen said that his company is close to appointing a manufacturing partner, likely to be an existing tier one aerospace supplier, to step up planned production rates.
 On June 21, Lift Aircraft confirmed that Texas-based composites specialist Qarbon Aeropscae will be its manufacturing partner.